frigidev/frigid-data-lib/README.md

 1.1 List Interface

-This interface contains all the methods that must be implemented by a linked list of integers.
+This interface contains all the methods that must be implemented by a list of integers.

 1.2 Search Interface